 4 Ingredient Blueberry Yogurt Popsicles

 - 1 ½ cups fresh or frozen blueberries

 - 1 ½ tablespoons honey

-- 2 ½ cups vanilla yogurt, whole milk or reduced fat
+- 2 ½ cups vanilla yogurt (Greek or regular), whole milk or 2% fat

 - Heat the blueberries and honey together in a small saucepan over medium heat.
 Simmer several minutes until the blueberries start to burst and release their juices.
 Mash them a little with a fork leaving some berries whole.
 Remove from heat and cool.